Pylons/pyramid/docs/designdefense.rst

 If you *extend* or *develop* :mod:`pyramid` (create new ZCML directives, use some of the more obscure "ZCML hooks" as described in :ref:`hooks_chapter`, or work on the :mod:`pyramid` core code), you will be faced with needing to understand at least some ZCA concepts.
-The ZCA registry API is quirky: we've tried to make it at least slightly nicer by disusing it for common registrations and lookups such as unnamed utilities.
-Some places it's used unabashedly, and will be forever.
+In some places it's used unabashedly, and will be forever.
 We know it's quirky, but it's also useful and fundamentally understandable if you take the time to do some reading about it.

 Pyramid Uses Interfaces Too Liberally
 -------------------------------------